 Using Brightspot, you can create webhooks in two ways.
 The first way is the standard way you create a webhook—through configuring APIs; however, Brightspot also allows webhooks to be easily created via its editorial UI.

-In the image above, the user is able to simply navigate to a section within Brightspot CMS, select REST Management API from a dropdown list, and then see an interface with all necessary elements laid cleanly out for them.
+In the image above, you are able to simply navigate to a section within Brightspot CMS, select REST Management API from a dropdown list, and then see an interface with all necessary elements laid cleanly out for you.

-After entering a name for the API and defining the API's URL (not the same as the webhook's URL—a conversation for another day), the user can click "Add Webhook," which pops open a content edit form where they can define the URL to which metadata is sent as well as what event triggers the webhook.
+After entering a name for the API and defining the API's URL (not the same as the webhook's URL—a conversation for another day), you can click "Add Webhook," which pops open a content edit form where you can define the URL to which metadata is sent as well as what event triggers the webhook.

 Topics are the events discussed above.
 Many of these come out-of-the-box with Brightspot: Publish, Conversation, Translation, Workflow—and quite a few more than those.
-Depending on which topic the user chooses to "listen" to, the UI morphs to add deeper configuration functionality.
+Depending on which topic you choose to "listen" to, the UI morphs to add deeper configuration functionality.

 From those examples alone, outside apps can receive notifications when something is published, when a comment is made in the conversation widget, when a translation has transitioned to any number of states, or when an asset progresses through a workflow.